delphictruth/whenedenwaslost-01/src/site/notes/Forms & Martial Arts/Trákata.md

 # Trákata
 >

-An uncommon technique in [[Forms & Martial Arts/Lightsaber Combat\|lightsaber combat]].
+An uncommon technique in [[Forms & Martial Arts/Lightsaber combat\|lightsaber combat]].
 It is not necessarily it's own form, but rather a strategy that can be combined with more traditional forms.

 **Practitioners**::
 - [[Characters/Chevalier Hellix\|Chevalier Hellix]]